North Carolina IT Leadership Forum 2026 Banner

 IBM Consulting’s Global Leader for Trustworthy AI, IBM

-Boinodiris, a Fellow of the London-based Royal Society of Arts, has been dedicated to promoting inclusion in technology since 1999.
-She currently leads IBM Consulting’s Responsible AI Practice, which she co-founded, and serves as a member of the Global Council for Responsible AI.
-She is also the author of AI for the Rest of Us.
+Phaedra Boinodiris, a Fellow of the London-based Royal Society of Arts, has been dedicated to promoting inclusion in technology since 1999.
+She currently leads IBM Consulting’s Responsible AI Practice, which she co-founded, and in 2025 was appointed by the Governor of the State of North Carolina to serve on his AI leadership council.
+She is the author of AI for the Rest of Us, nominated #1 book to read in 2024 by Constellation Research.
 In addition, Boinodiris co-founded the Future World Alliance, a 501(c)(3) organization committed to curating K-12 education in AI ethics.

 Her accolades include being named the 2030 Responsible AI Leader of the Year, receiving the United Nations Woman of Influence in STEM and Inclusivity Award, and being recognized as one of the Top 100 Women in the Games Industry.